 How to write implications in research?

 In the context of research papers and other academic texts, implications refer to the consequences, effects or significance of the research findings.
 They address the broader impact of the study and suggest how the results can be applied in practice, policy, further research or theory.
+Understanding and effectively communicating research implications is crucial for maximising the impact of academic work.

-Understanding and effectively communicating research implications is crucial for maximising the impact of your work.
 This blog post discusses various types of research implications, differentiates between implications and recommendations and provides tips for writing a compelling implications section.
-Read on to discover how to make your research findings resonate beyond the pages of your paper.
+Read on to discover how to write effective research findings, what they consist of and how they differ from research recommendations.

 Research implications vs research recommendations